 David’s clients repeatedly praise his direct advice, quickness to grasp key issues, and efficiency in completing work on time and under budget.
 Clients and decision-makers alike compliment his clear, concise, and forthright explanation of complicated issues and presentation of legal arguments.

-Prior to joining Tonkon Torp, David worked as a criminal investigator for the U.S. Department of Agriculture.
-After law school, he practiced real estate and land use law in the San Francisco area.
+Prior to law school, David worked as a criminal investigator for the U.S. Department of Agriculture.
+After law school, he practiced real estate and land use law in the San Francisco area for five years before joining Tonkon Torp in 2003.

 Get To Know